MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsUserCallingSettings.md

 GroupNotificationOverride :
 ```

 This example shows the default settings for a user that has never changed the call forward settings via Microsoft Teams.
-Note that for users with settings
+Note that for users with settings as shown here,

-as shown here, unanswered calls will be forwarded to voicemail by default.
+unanswered calls will by default be forwarded to voicemail after 30 seconds.

 ## PARAMETERS